DPotoyan/Chem324/content/Lec3-0.md

   $$E\psi(x)=\Big[-\frac{\hbar^2}{2m}\frac{\partial^2 }{\partial x^2} +U(x)\Big]\psi(x)$$

 - We will learn about the powerful operator notation with the help of which  we can write equations of quantum mechanics in concise form.
 The operator notation helps with drawing many useful analogies with intuitive notions in classical  mechanics.
-Furthermore witht he help of operator notation will  frame the problem of solving such equations as a linear algebra problem of finding eigenvalues and eigenvectors.
+Furthermore with the help of operator notation will  frame the problem of solving such equations as a linear algebra problem of finding eigenvalues and eigenvectors.

 - Classical equation of motion fails at small scales.
 Quantum works on all scales!
 We will see how Schrodinger's equation predicts classical behaviour under apprporiate conditions where quantum effects are negligible.